michalswi/owrap/README.md

 - Data processing: "Extract all email addresses from this document and save them to a file"
 - Research: "Research Azure Firewall features using the attached documentation and create a deployment guide"
 - Multi-step tasks: "Check website availability, analyze SSL certificate, test DNS records, and generate security report"

+**Key Features:**
+- **Goal-Oriented**: Define a high-level objective (e.g., "analyze the network security of domain.com and create a detailed report")
+- **Continuous Operation**: Agent executes commands, analyzes results, and plans next steps automatically without user intervention
+- **Multi-Capability**: Combines command execution, file analysis, data collection, and report generation
+- **File Attachments**: Optionally attach reference files (configs, documentation, data files) that serve as a knowledge base
+  - Files are saved to `/tmp/owrap_autonomous_files/<sessionId>/`
+  - Agent can use command-line tools (cat, grep, jq, awk, etc.) to analyze attached files
+  - Useful for tasks like "analyze this log file and identify errors" or "create a report based on this configuration"
+- **Smart Iteration**: Agent tracks command history, avoids duplicate commands, and learns from failures
+- **Auto-Stop**: Automatically stops when goal is achieved or proven impossible
+- **Manual Control**: `/autostop` button available for manual interruption at any time

 **Notes:**
 - All actions are logged and can be reviewed during execution